bfbarry/ComputationalMusicTheory/README.md

 - It would be cool to visualize harmony with color
 - How to make make_chord account for combined chords (e.g. dim 7)
 - Need a chord identifier as well as maker
+- Waves: why do chords [qualitatively] sound the way they do?
     - Can we quantify harmony using waveform shape?
+Can we understand why chord progressions sound nice?
     - Fourier stuff for chord decomposition
+    - What is the characteristic time scale for the waveform to fully play out (How long do you have to wait to identify a chord)?
+Are certain notes more dominant depending on the scale (how far zoomed in)?
+    - How to formulaically determine the time scales at which different shapes play out?
+        - Helpful to determine distribution of where and when slope of wave = 0?
+    - Important: should there be an amplitude weighting for each frequency?
+Since on most instruments higher notes are quieter
+- Signal processing:
+    - Granger causality b/w chords?
+Treat them as time series.
+How do results change when you change time scale?
+    - autocorrelation

 Resources:
 - [This audio signal processing lib](https://madmom.readthedocs.io/en/latest/introduction.html)